Choosing the right lawyer to defend you in a criminal matter is crucial.

 Likewise, your lawyer does not serve your interests by simply telling you what you want to hear – any guarantees of “you can’t lose!” should be regarded as a real danger sign.

-Just like a good doctor, your criminal lawyer should help you understand both the best and worst case scenarios, and pros and cons of each important decision to be made.
+Just like a good doctor, your criminal lawyer should help you understand both the best and worst-case scenarios, and the pros and cons of each important decision to be made.

 Your lawyer should provide you with a high level of customer service.
 They should explain the process carefully, spend time with you before and after your court appearances, keep you updated as to the progress of your matter, and return your calls and emails within a reasonable time.
 Above all, your lawyer should give you clear and honest advice, after listening to you and considering all the available options.